Jhoulys Chacín: Los Angeles Angels

 On May 11, 2016, the Braves traded Chacín to the Los Angeles Angels for minor league pitcher Adam McCreery.
 Chacín began his tenure with the Angels in the rotation but was then pushed to the bullpen.
 He served as a swingman for the Angels, appearing in 29 games total, 17 of them starts.
-He finished 5–6 with 1 complete game and an ERA of 4.68 for the Angels.
+He finished 5–6 with 1 complete game and a 4.68 ERA for the Angels.

 San Diego Padres

 On December 20, 2016, Chacín signed a one-year contract with the San Diego Padres.
 At the end of spring training, he was tabbed to be the Padres opening day starter.
 Chacín finished the year 13–10 with a 3.89 ERA and 1.27 WHIP in 180 1/3 innings and 153 strikeouts.

-He established career highs in games started, strikeouts and strikeout per nine innings (7.64).
+He established career highs in starts, strikeouts, and strikeout per nine innings (7.64).
 He shared the major league lead in hit batsmen, with 14.

 Milwaukee Brewers

 On December 21, 2017, Chacín signed a two-year, $15.5 million contract with the Milwaukee Brewers.
-For the 2018 season, he went 15–8 with a 3.50 ERA and 156 strikeouts in 192 2/3 innings, setting career highs in wins, strikeouts, and starts (35).
+For the 2018 season, he went 15–8 with a 3.50 ERA and 156 strikeouts in 192 2/3 innings, setting new career highs in wins, strikeouts, and starts (35).

-Chacín got the start for 2019 opening day, March 28, against the St. Louis Cardinals, and got the win while also hitting a home run off of Miles Mikolas.
+Chacín was the 2019 opening day starter on March 28, against the St. Louis Cardinals.
+He got the win while also hitting a home run off of Miles Mikolas.
 Chacín was placed on the disabled list on July 25, with a right oblique strain, expected to sideline him for two to four weeks.
-To that point in the season, he had a 3–10 record with 5.79 ERA and 80 strikeouts in 88 2/3 innings.
+At that point in the season, he had a 3–10 record with 5.79 ERA and 80 strikeouts in 88 2/3 innings.
 On August 24, Chacín was designated for assignment; he was released two days later.

 Boston Red Sox

-On August 31, 2019, Chacín signed a minor league contract with the Boston Red Sox; he was assigned to the Triple-A Pawtucket Red Sox.
-On September 1, the Red Sox selected his contract, adding him to their active MLB roster.
-He made his Red Sox debut on September 6, pitching two innings against the New York Yankees, retiring all six batters he faced including four by strikeout.
-With the 2019 Red Sox, Chacín appeared in six games (five starts), recording an 0–2 record with 7.36 ERA and 21 strikeouts in 14 2/3 innings.
+On August 31, 2019, Chacín signed a minor league contract with the Boston Red Sox.
+The next day, Boston added him to their active MLB roster.
+He made his Red Sox debut on September 6, pitching two innings against the New York Yankees, retiring all six batters he faced, striking out four.
+He then moved to the rotation, starting five games.
+With the 2019 Red Sox, Chacín had an 0–2 record with 7.36 ERA and 21 strikeouts in 14 2/3 innings.
 He became a free agent on October 31.

 Atlanta Braves (second stint)

-On February 1, 2020, Chacín signed a minor league contract with the Minnesota Twins organization.
+On February 1, 2020, Chacín signed a minor league contract with the Minnesota Twins.
 On July 19, Chacín was granted his release by the Twins without having appeared for the organization as a result of the cancellation of the minor league season because of the COVID-19 pandemic.

-On July 21, 2020, Chacín signed a one–year major league contract with the Atlanta Braves.
-In 2 games for Atlanta, he logged a 7.20 ERA with 3 strikeouts over 5 innings.
+On July 21, Chacín signed a one-year major league contract with the Atlanta Braves.
+In two games for Atlanta, he had a 7.20 ERA with 3 strikeouts over 5 innings.
 On August 1, the Braves designated Chacín for assignment.